UPDATE: The N-audio 8X7 and 4X4 now support all power attenuators, including Reload II and BOSS TAE CORE.

 Reload II is using a stereo class D amp, and as in most Class D amps the output is bridged yes.
 I would certainly not recommend grounding the output!

 This image shows the basic block diagrams of all types of power attenuators.
-More detail about bridged mono amps here.
+More details about bridged mono amps here.

 Niki Hristov